Thank you for volunteering to coach with AYSO Mira Mesa!

 ✅ Step 1: Get Started

-AYSO will give you the basics through age-appropriate online training and in-person coaching clinics.
+AYSO provides you with the basics through age-appropriate online training and in-person coaching clinics.
 These are built to help you run practices that are fun, simple, and safe, using games and drills the kids will love.

 📣 Step 2: Contact Your Team